andrej5elin/howto_fftw_apple_silicon/README.md

 # howto_fftw_apple_silicon

-This is a how to install fftw and pyfftw on apple silicon computers.
+These are instructions how to install fftw and pyfftw on apple silicon computers.
 Note that it is possible to install fftw with brew.
-It is also posible to pip install pyfftw, but, if you want to get the best performance, fftw has to be compiled with SIMD instruction sets and, more importantly, using --enable-armv8-cntvct-el0 option, which the packages shipped with brew and pip are not (as of today - October 2025).
+It is also posible to pip install pyfftw.
+But, if you want to get the best performance, fftw has to be compiled with SIMD instruction sets and, more importantly, using --enable-armv8-cntvct-el0 option, which the packages shipped with brew and pip are not (as of today - October 2025).

-tested on **M1** (2020 Mac mini with 8-core CPU) and **M4 Pro** (2024 Macbook Pro with 14‑core CPU)
+Tested on **M1** (2020 Mac mini with 8-core CPU) and **M4 Pro** (2024 Macbook Pro with 14‑core CPU).

 ## Installing FFTW

 Download FFTW source code (tested using version 3.3.10).
 If you want to apply NEON optimization for doubple precision, you must copy fftw-3-3-10-configure-diff.txt file from this repository to fftw source directory and patch:

 ```sh
 curl -L https://www.fftw.org/fftw-3.3.10.tar.gz | tar xvf -
 cd fftw-3.3.10
 curl -LO https://raw.githubusercontent.com/andrej5elin/howto_fftw_apple_silicon/refs/heads/main/fftw-3-3-10-configure-diff.txt | patch configure -
 ```
-I did not find a better way of doing it.
-Scroll down to section **Finding optimal compialtion settings** for details.
+I did not find a better way other than patching.
+Scroll down to section **Finding optimal compilation settings** for details.

 ### Using pthreads
-Note that we install also long double (we need that for pyffftw)
+Note that we also compile long double (we need that for pyffftw)
 ```sh
 ./configure --enable-armv8-cntvct-el0 --enable-threads --enable-long-double
 make clean